soumelis-lab/ICELLNET/Vignette.md

 ### Communication molecules distribution

-The barplot representation (`LR.family.score()` an then  `LR.family.barplot()` functions) allows to dissect the global scores at a level of class of molecules, and allows to identify patterns of co-expressed molecules from the same family.
+The barplot representation (`LR.family.score()` function with plot=T) allows to dissect the global scores at a level of class of molecules, and allows to identify patterns of co-expressed molecules from the same family.
 This layer of analysis helps the interpretation on a qualitative level.

 ### Individual communication scores distribution